ThisaruGuruge/prettify/Package.md

 # Package Overview

-The `prettify` is a library used to prettify `json` values.
-This module provides a simple API to convert a `json` value to a string which can be used to print directly as a prettified JSON value.
+The `Prettify` package provides APIs to pretty-print JSON values.
+The `json` is a built-in type in the Ballerina language, but currently, there's no way to pretty-print the JSON values.